xhwgood/Accessible-Avatar-Component/task.md

-Task -Next.js 14 Remote lmage Optimization and Accessible Avatar Component with Tailored Loading Strategies
+Task -Next.js 14 Remote Image Optimization and Accessible Avatar Component with Tailored Loading Strategies
 # Scenario & Objectives
 Your project needs a robust and performant user profile component to display user avatars.
 These avatars may come from: